 Haitian Mental Health Network

-The Haitian Mental Health (HMH) Network is comprised of Haitian mental health providers, social services and health care organizations, and allies of the Haitian community.
-It is dedicated to promoting greater awareness and understanding of mental illness and mental wellness in the Haitian community; facilitating community conversations on mental health; celebrating culturally and spiritually-based practices that foster community well-being; and creating supportive and inclusive learning environments to build a culturally and linguistically diverse behavioral health workforce.
+The Haitian Mental Health (HMH) Network is a volunteer-led, non-profit organization that is dedicated to promoting greater awareness and understanding of mental illness and mental wellness in the Haitian community, facilitating community conversations on mental health, and celebrating culturally and spiritually-based practices that foster community well-being.

 Areas of Focus